-How we deal with your homeowners or condominium association in Browntown
+How we manage your homeowners or condominium association in Browntown

-We require that the renter abide by all community and association rules.
-To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To assist us in this endeavor, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a good reference for property owners in Browntown
+a good archive for rental investors in Browntown

 - Collections and evictions